 - your passport has been expired for more than one (1) year,

 - you are under the age of 16, you are applying from outside Canada and the United States.

 Note: You must submit an original proof of citizenship with your passport application.
 See this list of acceptable proofs of Canadian citizenship documents.

-If you are a Canadian born outside Canada who does not have proof of Canadian citizenship
+If you do not have proof of Canadian citizenship

 Once you get your proof of citizenship, follow these instructions to apply for a Canadian passport.
 If you are outside Canada, you may contact the nearest Government of Canada office abroad.